Vandive family

 This Parisian branch of the Van Dievoet family became extinct in 1802 with the death of François Gilles Vandive.

 Name

 Depending on the source, the name of Philippe Van Dievoet was changed to Vandive either by the Dauphin of whom he had been the jeweller, or by his father, King Louis XIV.
-Before that, it was briefly written as Vandivout, in an attempt to franchise the name.
+Before that, it was briefly written as Vandivout, in an attempt to frenchize the name.